leta199/Linear-Regression/README.md

 Biases differed between the models by 0.87
 Mean sqaured error of my model was approximately 3.5 meaning that predictions of cancelattion rate were off by 3.5 orders on average

+## TRAINING TEST SPLIT

+Since there is a little bit more variance in financial data I wanted to test out train - test split in my model This began with exploring how well my model performs when only trained ona  subset of data
+I began by:
+- Separating data into a 45% train and 55% test split
+- Training model on the training dataset
+- Using the predict method to make predictions for test data set based on the independent data in the test split.

  ## PROJECT STRUCTURE
 [Linear-Regression](https://github.com/leta199/Linear-Regression)
 ├──[Finance application](https://github.com/leta199/Linear-Regression/tree/main/finance_application)